-Compressed gas cylinders pose very serious risks when not handled properly.
-This online training course discusses how to work safely with compressed gas systems and cylinders that are used in the workplace and how to protect against the hazards they pose.
-At the end of this training session, trainees will be able to identify compressed gases by the labels; safely transport, handle, and store compressed gas cylinders; safely use cylinders, regulators, and gauges; and know the specific hazards of some common compressed gases.
+This online training course discusses how to work safely with compressed gas cylinders that are used in general industry workplaces and how to protect against the hazards they pose.
+This course does not address specific requirements for welding or construction.
+At the end of this training session, you will be able to recognize the common hazards of compressed gases; identify compressed gases by the labels; safely transport, handle, and store compressed gas cylinders; safely use cylinders and regulators and check for leaks; and implement safe practices for working with specific compressed gases.